ak-maker/ns-3-LLMs/README.md

-## Live demo For automatic simulation using GPT-4o
+## Live demo for automatic simulation using GPT-4o
 *(Full prompt and GPT-4o response for every case appear in the next section.)*

 <h3 align="center">